-For the purposes of communication, the master device in the system generates the start condition for the slave device.
+For the purposes of communication, the master device in the system generates the start condition for the slave device (EEPROM).
 Communication with a particular slave device is enabled by sending along the SDA bus the device address, which is 7-bits long, and the read/write command code, which is 1 bit long, immediately following the start condition.

 The upper four bits of the device address are called the device code which, for this product, is fixed as "1010."
-This device has the upper 3-bit of the Slave Device address as the Slave address (S0, S1, S2), which fixed on the inside.
-The value of Slave address are S0=0, S1=0, S2=0.
+Two or more pieces cannot be connected about this IC because there is no slave address.